-Live the story.
-As the resurrection story moves from darkness into light, remember the times you were sunk in your own despair, feeling cut off from all that was important to you, and how encountering the risen Christ has brought you back into light, and life.
-I'm sure we can recall the many times when we were confused, adrift and questioning, seeking to find faith even as Christ stood right beside us.
+We are - in our turn - the living among whom Christ lives.
+Live this story.
+As you watch the resurrection story move from darkness into light, remember the times you were sunk in your own despair, feeling cut off from all that was important to you, and remember also how encountering the risen Christ has brought you back into light, and life.
+I'm sure we can recall the many times we were confused, adrift and questioning, seeking to find faith even as Christ stood right beside us.
 Blessed are you if you can identify and remember that moment when you heard Christ call you by name, and so much came clear, and God's grace flooded into your life.
 Blessed are we all as we realize the wondrous gift of new life in Christ, freely offered to us.